Axway/amplify-central/content/en/docs/integrate_with_central/customize_ard_crd.md

 * [Manage product localization](/docs/manage_product_foundry/foundry_localization)
 * [Api Server object in multi-language](/docs/integrate_with_central/api_server#multi-language-support)

-The procedure describe below works for SubscriptionRequestDefinition, AccessRequestDefinition and CredentialRequestDefinition.
-You will need to translate the title of the custom screen and any field (title/description) present in the custom schema.
+The following procedure works for SubscriptionRequestDefinition, AccessRequestDefinition and CredentialRequestDefinition.
+You must translate the title of the custom screen and any fields (title/description) present in the custom schema.

-The sub-resource handling the language definition should match the exact same schema as the custom screen definition.
-Otherwise the translation will be rejected.
+The sub-resource handling the language definition must match the schema of the custom screen definition.
+Otherwise, the translation will be rejected.

-Step 1: adding the default language:
+Step 1: Add the default language:

-Add the below sub-resource to an existing screen definition will tell that now the default language for this screen is English:
+Add the below sub-resource to an existing screen definition to indicate that the default language for this screen is English:

 ```json
 {